Voter Registration Records and List

 elections.

 4 52 U.S.C. ch.
-203. For additional information on UOCAVA, see CRS In Focus IF11642, Absentee Voting for
+203. For additional information on UOCAVA, see CRS In Focus IF11642,

-Uniformed Services and Overseas Citizens: Roles and Process, In Brief
+Uniformed Services and Overseas Citizens: Roles and Process, In Brief; and CRS Report RS20764,

-and Overseas Citizens Absentee Voting Act: Overview and Issues
+and Overseas Citizens Absentee Voting Act: Overview and Issues.

 5 52 U.S.C. §20507.